albar965/littlenavmap-manual/src/en/WEBSERVER.rst

   - ``Autozoom``: Zooms dynamically to the user aircraft while flying.
 This plugin provides a more advanced functionality compared to the functionality on the page ``Map``.
     Having this enabled will disable all map interaction functions like scrolling and zooming.
-  - ``Dynamic Touch and Drag Map``: This is a more dynamically usable map that allows to move smoothly by dragging the mouse and zooming using the mouse wheel.
-Note that this map has limitations and cannot show the user aircraft trail or AI/multiplayer aircraft.
+  - ``Dynamic Touch and Drag Map``: This is an experimental and more dynamically usable map that allows to move smoothly by dragging the mouse and zooming using the mouse wheel.
+Note that this map has limitations and cannot show the user aircraft trail or AI/multiplayer aircraft and show oversized icons in some cases.

 Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~